yaskevich/semanticon/README.md

+# Pragmaticon Frontend
-# Frontend for the Database of Russian Discourse Formulas
+### Pragmaticon is a Database of Russian Discourse Formulae

 Code for data processing, as well as a backend server app is [here](https://github.com/yaskevich/pragmaticon-database).
+However, the latest version of the app can be built statically.

+Two environment variables could be set up:

+`VITE_MEDIA` &ndash; the URL where [mediafiles](https://github.com/yaskevich/pragmaticon-media) are served.
+If not, the [backend](https://github.com/yaskevich/pragmaticon-database) serving files is required.

+`VITE_DATA` &ndash; the path to the JSON file containing the dataset.
+It will be hard-coded into application.
+If not, the [backend](https://github.com/yaskevich/pragmaticon-database) providing API is required.

-## Project setup
+## Framework

-Project is written in **Vue 3** (Composition API).
+Project is written in [Vue 3](https://vitejs.dev/) (Composition API).
 The UI library is [PrimeVue](https://primefaces.org/primevue/).
+The build tool is [Vite](https://vitejs.dev/).

 ## Project setup
 ```